Archive for the ‘Uncategorized’ Category.

 Technical Details has moved…

 As we’ve been slowly winding down BlogMatrix for sometime, I decided to move my own blogs to my own domain and server.
-Having access to everything allowed me to write a BlogMatrix to Wordpress converter.
+Having access to everything allowed me to write a BlogMatrix to WordPress converter.

-I also had the relevant addresses redirected to my server, so techdetails.blogmatrix.com -> techdetails.agwego.com, which posed an issue with respect to permalinks, so with a little Wordpress hacking I was able to write a pseudo BlogMatrix to Wordpress permalink converter so most links will now work as expected.
+I also had the relevant addresses redirected to my server, so techdetails.blogmatrix.com -> techdetails.agwego.com, which posed an issue with respect to permalinks, so with a little WordPress hacking I was able to write a pseudo BlogMatrix to WordPress permalink converter so most links will now work as expected.
 I have a complete duplicate site setup at home replete with DNS for testing purposes.

-I’m still getting use to Wordpress but so far it’s not too bad.
+I’m still getting use to WordPress but so far it’s not too bad.

 My other blog http://dinner.agwego.com/